First-look wedding photos may not be the newest trend in wedding photography, but they’re still a hot topic with newleyweds-to-be.

 Your family won’t be a part of the first time you see one another.

 Typically, first look shots are done in private, which means your wedding party won’t be a part of the first time you see one another.
-If you’re not sure how they feel about it, just ask them and then see if that will factor into your decision.
+If you’re not convinced on how they feel about it, just ask them and see if their response will factor into your decision.

 You won’t actually be married in your portraits.